abhilekha-dalal/xai-using-wikidataAndEcii/README.md

 # Evaluation Study: "Understanding CNN Hidden Neuron Activations using Structured Background Knowledge and Deductive Reasoning."
 This directory contains the codes, reproducible scripts, and experimental data.
-All the experiments were conducted using the supercomputer Beocat, with the following specifications:
+All the experiments were conducted using the High-Performance Computing (HPC) cluster Beocat, with the following specifications:
    - Python 3.9.6-TensorFlow-2.7.1
    - Number of cores: 2
    - Amount of memory (in GB): 4